-The Company's financial assets categorized as amortized cost are presented as Cash, Receivables (except advances to employees), Prepayments and Other Current Assets (with respect to refundable deposit), and Investments in Trust Fund and Insurance Premium Fund (with respect to cash and cash equivalents, and loans and receivables) in the statement of financial position.
+The Company's financial assets categorized as amortized cost are presented as Cash, Receivables (except advances to employees), Prepayments and Other Current Assets (with respect to refundable deposit), and Investments in Trust Fund and Insurance Premium Fund (with respect to cash and cash equivalents, and loans and receivables, and financial assets at amortized cost) in the statement of financial position.
 They are included in current assets, except for those with maturities greater than 12 months after the end of each reporting period, which are classified as non-current assets.